mendhak/mendhak.github.io/_posts/2022-04-19-zero-trust-poor-choice-of-words.md

 ---
 title: "'Zero Trust' security is a poor choice of words"
-description: "Consider the user's perspective when naming a security initiative, and try to get their buy-in"
+description: "Consider the user's perspective when naming a security initiative"

 categories:
   - security